• Skip to primary navigation

 Fideo is the Spanish word for noodle.
 For this soup, Fideos are thin, short noodles usually around an inch long.
 I have been able to find them in larger grocery stores and markets with Latin American and Middle Eastern ingredients.

 Queso Fresco is a crumbly, unaged cheese with a mild flavor.
-It is made with cows or a mixture of cows and goats milk.
+It is made with cow or a mixture of cow and goat milk.
 It is located in many larger grocery stores and markets featuring Mexican ingredients.

 Looking for more comforting noodle soups?